 If you use X3 leverage, your profits and losses will be tripled.

 Therefore, a loss of 33.33% in your portfolio would mean a loss of 100% of your Equity.

 Nevertheless, take the following factors into account:

-- If you invest in a basket of de-correlated DARWINs, you'll obtain a diversification benefit that'll can push the VaR of your portfolio below 6.5%.
-In other words, your equity at risk could be lower investing 100% of your "Available to invest" in a de-correlated portfolio of DARWINs, than investing 100% of your "Available" in just one DARWIN.
+- If you invest in a basket of uncorrelated DARWINs, you'll obtain a diversification benefit that might bring the VaR of your portfolio below 6.5%.
+In other words, your equity at risk could be lower investing 100% of your "Available to invest" in an uncorrelated portfolio of DARWINs, than investing 100% of your "Available" in just one DARWIN.

-- By buying just one DARWIN, and investing 100% of your "Available to invest", the monthly VaR will not go above 19.5%.
+- By investing all your capital in one DARWIN, the monthly VaR will not go above 19.5%.

 - As an investor, you can use Stop Loss orders to limit your portfolio's risk.

 A stop-out will be triggered the moment the losses in an investment in a DARWIN reach 90% of the real (not the leveraged) investment.

 For example, if you decide to invest €15,000 in a DARWIN in a leveraged portfolio, the real investment is €5,000 (the other 10,000 are borrowed from Darwinex), therefore should losses reach €4,500 (90% of your investment), Darwinex will immediately close the investment in the DARWIN.